w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * identify accessibility requirements for different types of audio and video content
 * design user experiences for description, captions, transcripts, and sign languages, including interactions, placement, and methods to turn on and off the alternatives
 * identify accessibility considerations for media players, including:
-  * support for different methods of interaction, including mouse, keyboard, touch, and voice
+  * support for different methods of interaction, including mouse, keyboard, touch, and speech
   * controls that have clear and descriptive names, that are easy to find on the page, and that are reachable by all users
 * define methods to control automatic audio and movement, including:
   * mute and control the volume of auto-playing audio